 The most famous mother in the Bible, outside of Mary the mother of Jesus, was a woman by the name of Hannah.
 She suffered ridicule because she was barren; during her generation that was considered a curse from God.

 Hannah made a promise to God that if He would give her a son she would dedicate him totally to God.
 He answered her prayer and Samuel was born.
-Hannah was a mother like all mothers, and to give up her son was a sacrifice, but when Samuel was 3 years old she left him with the prophet Eli.
+Hannah was a mother like all mothers, and to give up her son was a sacrifice, but when Samuel was a young boy she left him with the prophet Eli.

 If you have children, love them dearly, pray for them regularly, and at some point surrender them to God.